PhonologicalCorpusTools/CorpusTools/docs/source/mutual_information.rst

 To start the analysis, click on “Analysis” / “Calculate mutual information...” in the main menu.
-The choice between the two algorithms depends on the setting of **Domain**.
+The choice between the two algorithms depends on the setting of **Set domain to word**.
 The default is *ordered pair pMI* and choosing “set domain to word” switches to the **unordered** *word-internal co-occurrence pMI*.
+Note that switching to word-internal pMI is not available when the environment filter is on.

-Follow these steps:
+Follow these steps to calculate mutual information:

-1. **Bigram**: Click on the “Add bigram” button in the “Mutual Information” dialogue box.
+1. **Bigrams**: Click on the “Add bigram” button in the “Mutual Information” dialogue box.
 A new window will open with an inventory of all the segments that occur in your corpus.
 Select the bigram by clicking on one segment from the “left-hand side” and one segment from the “right-hand side.”
-Note that the order of the sounds matters in this function!
+Note that the order of the sounds matters if “Set domain to word (unordered word-internal pMI) is unchecked.”
 To add more than one bigram, click “Add and create another” to be automatically returned to the selection window.
 Once the last bigram has been selected, simply click “Add” to return to the Mutual Information dialogue box.
 All the selected bigrams will